 This is a general agricultural structures course covering topics of building materials and introduction to design process.
 Ventilation principles are presented.
 Functional layouts of storage and production buildings are considered.
 Field trips supplement the lecture material.
 A term paper is required.
+Fall semester - 3 lecs and 3 labs per week.

-Text - Agriculture Canada, Canadian Farm Buildings Handbook.
+Text: Agriculture Canada, Canadian Farm Buildings Handbook.